ilswh/play-in-python/README.md

 ### Local VS Deployment

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

 Use this space to discuss any differences between the local version you've developed, and the live deployment site on Heroku.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ## Credits

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

 In this section you need to reference where you got your content, media, and extra help from.
 It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ### Content

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Use this space to provide attribution links to any borrowed code snippets, elements, or resources.
-A few examples have been provided below to give you some ideas.

-Ideally, you should provide an actual link to every resource used, not just a generic link to the main site!

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 | Source | Location | Notes |
 | --- | --- | --- |